willtemperley/leaflet-map/README.md

 **./leaflet-map-webjar** contains an empty maven project which serves simply to create a webjar.

 **./leaflet-map-flow** contains the server-side bindings for Vaadin 10 (Flow)

+## Client-server communication

+Currently the idea is to have client-side properties that are specifically to be read and set by the server. e.g. mapState which can be used to retrieve the basic state of the map.

 ### Importing into Intellij
 Tip: if you're having issues getting all root folders to show up, try this: